West Tilbury: West Tilbury Commons

-Development and Industry
+Development and industry

 Remarkably, within an area of past industrialisation, West Tilbury has remained more or less intact as an agricultural parish.
 This is largely due to the influence of the (now) major landowner, the C. H. Cole and Sons farming estate, which is based at the Mill House Farm.
 Present in the parish since the mid Victorian years, previous family representatives resisted the influences which saw surrounding areas urbanised.
 A minimal piece of the parish near Tilbury Town was developed for housing with the arrival of the East and West India Co. docks, c.1883, and the ancient Marsh Farm (Meroys) was utilised for the nearby town's sewage works.
-To east of Tilbury Fort (which stands partly on the W. Tilbury marsh and partly in the next-door parish of Chadwell) the 1950s saw the building of the first of two giant power stations, the later of which still dominates the parish foreshore.
+To east of Tilbury Fort (which stands partly on the West Tilbury marsh and partly in the next-door parish of Chadwell) the 1950s saw the building of the first of two giant power stations, the later of which still dominates the parish foreshore.
 Random surface destruction in the form of scattered gravel workings ('ballast-holes') either open or infilled, is evident in places, one of the 19th-century quarries being now overgrown and serving as a pleasant scouting camp-ground.
 The alluvial marshgrounds were transected by a railway line (London, Tilbury and Southend Railway) in 1854–55, with a small station being erected at Low Street a half dozen years later.
 It was demolished under the Beeching cuts in 1969.
 West Tilbury is one of the three proposed sites for a new Thames bridging scheme and motorway link within the next decade.